 Host Country: African Union

-Lucy Dunderdale received a placement with the African Governance Architecture (AGA) Secretariat of the African Union (AU).
+Lucy Dunderdale received a placement within the African Governance Architecture (AGA), in the Directorate of Political Affairs of the African Union Commission.
 She graduated from the Kroc Institute's master's program in international peace studies with a focus on policy analysis and political change in May 2014.
 During her graduate studies, she worked with the Catholic Parliamentary Liaison Office in Cape Town, South Africa, where she studied South Africa's peacekeeping efforts.
 Since graduating, she has provided research and administrative support to the Policy Studies program at the Kroc Institute.

 Prior to arriving at Notre Dame, Ms. Dunderdale coordinated media relations for the Council on Foreign Relations (CFR) in Washington, D.C.
 Before CFR, she worked for the Institute for Global Engagement on religion and foreign policy issues.
 Ms. Dunderdale grew up in Pittsburgh, Pennsylvania and holds a bachelor's degree in history and foreign affairs from the University of Virginia.